tmkellyjr/cartpipe-quickbooks-online-for-woocommerce/readme.txt

 Yes.
 You need to have an account to get your Consumer Key, Consumer Secret and License Key.
 This info allows us to authenticate you and communicate with QuickBooks.
 Don't worry as a Cartpipe Basic account is free and we offer a 14-day free trial on the Standard account.

+= Where can I signup for Cartpipe? =

+You can signup for a Free Cartpipe Account [here](https://www.cartpipe.com/services/quickbooks-online-integration/ "QuickBooks Online Integration for WooCommerce")

 = Do I need an QuickBooks Online account? =

 Yes.
 You need to have an account with Intuit for QuickBooks Online.
 Using Cartpipe does not create a QuickBooks Online account for you.

 = Does this work with desktop versions of QuickBooks? = No. It only works with QuickBooks Online

 == Screenshots ==

 1. Cartpipe settings